Ridesharing Driver

 Uber Eats: Delivery driver sees some tip info up front

-When a driver receives an order request on Uber Eats, some or all of the customer’s tip is included in the estimated payout that the driver sees.
+When an Uber Eats driver receives an order request, some or all of the customer’s tip is included in the estimated order pay that the driver sees before they accept the order.

-Here’s a side-by-side of what drivers see.
-On the left, no tip was included, and the driver sees a very low payout estimate.
+Below a side-by-side of what drivers see.
+On the left, no tip was included and the driver sees a very low payout estimate.

 Priority delivery on Uber Eats